MuhammedAlkhudiry/laravel-long-term-tasks/README.md

 ```

 ## Overview
-Let's say you have a client who should have mulitple payments, and we have submit his/her first payment,
+Let's say you have a client who should have multiple payments, and we have to submit his/her first payment,
-you want to remind him/her to submit the second payment after 30 days.
+You want to remind him/her to submit the second payment within 30 days.

 Typically, you would create a command that checks the database for users who have not submitted the second payment and send them a reminder email
 and run this command in the schedule.

-(and the logic here can be more complex, like checking if the user has a valid subscription, or if the user has a valid payment method, etc.)
+(The logic here can be more complex, like checking if the user has a valid subscription, if the user has a valid payment method, etc.)

 ```php
 // App\Console\Kernel.php